stebet/ApplicationInsights-dotnet/docs/ExtendingHeartbeatProperties.md

 The .NET Application Insights SDKs provide a new feature called Heartbeat.
 This feature sends environment-specific information at pre-configured intervals.
-The feature will allow you to extend the properties that will be sent every interval, and will also allow you to set a flag denoting a healthy or unhealthy status for each property you add to the heartbeat payload.
+The feature will allow you to extend the properties that will be sent every interval, and will also allow you to indicate a healthy or unhealthy status for each interval of the heartbeat.

 ## A General Code Example ##

 In order to add the extended properties of your choice to the Heartbeat as a developer of an ITelemetryModule, you can follow the following pattern.
-Note that you must first add the properties you want to include in the payload, and you can update (via set) the vaules and health status of those properties for the duration of the application life cycle.
+Note that you must first add the properties you want to include in the payload, and you can update (via set) the values and health status of those properties for the duration of the application life cycle.

 To add the payload properties, aquire the IHeartbeatPropertyManager module using the internal